Your browser does not support JavaScript!

 How will distributions be distributed?

-The Elders’ Trust will hold assets in a permanent fund-type trust.
+The Elders' Trust will hold assets in a permanent fund-type trust.
 At least annually, the Board of Trustees would assess all pertinent factors to determine the maximum amount that could be prudently distributed to shareholders.
-The Board will determine the maximum possible distribution consistent with the Trust’s primary priority of ensuring the value of the principal of trust assets not be diminished over the long term by distributions, the effects of inflation or investment losses.
+The Board will determine the maximum possible distribution consistent with the Trust’s primary priority of ensuring the value of the principal of trust assets is not diminished over the long term by distributions, the effects of inflation, or investment losses.

 Who would be eligible to receive dividends from the Elders' Trust?

-Goldbelt Shareholders with voting stock, who are age 60 or older.
+Goldbelt shareholders with voting stock who are age 60 or older.

 Am I eligible for dividends from the Elders' Trust?